mfzhsn/sonic-telemetry/README.md

 gnmiC is the client which dails-in to subscribe to various xpaths/virtual-paths to collect metrics.
 The gnmic config located at `tele-config/gnmic.yaml`.

+*Note:* Adjust the target IP address with your environments/node`s IP, Username, Password and subscription information.

 Example:

 ```